kudos to all the web resources that made this site possible.

 Include the following in your complaint:

-JUNK FAXES ARE ALSO ILLEGAL!
-Under 47 U.S. Code 227 United States law, it is unlawful "to use any telephone facsimile machine, computer, or other device to send an unsolicited advertisement" to any "equipment which has the capacity (A) to transcribe text or images (or both) from an electronic signal received over a regular telephone line onto paper."
 The law allows individuals to sue the sender of such illegal "junk fax" or (arguably) "junk email" for $500 per copy.
 Small Claims Court is generally a conclusive means when tyring to sue companies for violating such laws.
 Following is an excerpt of this law.
-Please visit our downloads sectin for a .pdf of the full text for this law.
+Please visit our downloads section for a .pdf of the full text for this law.

 [CITE: 47USC227]